-Anyone alive today has two associations, regardless of their age, their race, their geographical location.
+Anyone alive today has two associations, regardless of their age, their race, or their geographical location.
 That is that Cats are associated with mice.
 Dogs are associated with sticks.
+Cats I can fully understand.
+Tom and Jerry, the cat chasing the mouse. a Cat has a natural instincts which is to catch rodents.
+For centuries people have kept them around as a pest control measure with minimum effort.

 Dogs and Sticks